Proposed, Emergency and Recently Adopted Regulations

 Notice of Revised Rule Making

-Notice is hereby given that the New York State (NYS) Department of Environmental Conservation (DEC) published a Notice of Revised Rule making with the NYS Department of State on October 16, 2024, to amend 6 NYCRR Part 375, Environmental Remediation Programs.
-The comment period on the revised rulemaking is extended to January 31, 2025.
+Notice is hereby given that the New York State (NYS) Department of Environmental Conservation (DEC) published a Notice of Proposed Rule making with the NYS Department of State on July 2, 2025, to amend 6 NYCRR Part 375, Environmental Remediation Programs.

-DEC noticed the proposed 6 NYCRR Part 375, Environmental Remediation Programs rulemaking, in Volume XLVI, Issue 7 of the NYS Register on February 14, 2024.
-DEC conducted two comment hearings on May 15, 2024, and held a 97-day comment period, which ended on May 21, 2024.
+DEC noticed the proposed 6 NYCRR Part 375, Environmental Remediation Programs rulemaking, in Volume XLVII, Issue 26 of the NYS Register on July 2, 2025.
 The rulemaking amends 6 NYCRR Part 375 to conform to the 2015 and 2022 Amendments to DEC regulations with respect to the Brownfield Cleanup Program (BCP); addresses and enhances requirements pertaining to the State Superfund Program (SSF) and the Environmental Restoration Program (ERP); and updates the soil cleanup objectives (SCOs).
 The rulemaking also amends Part 375 to incorporate needed changes, clarifications, and modifications to the regulations based on the experience developed during the first decade of implementing the BCP.

 Text of Revised Proposed Rulemaking for Public Comment

-- Part 375 revised Express Terms (PDF)– Underlines indicate new material; brackets indicate deleted material.
+- Part 375 Express Terms (PDF) – Underlines indicate new material; brackets indicate deleted material.

-- Part 375 revised Red-line, Strike-out (PDF) - Underlines indicate new material; brackets [] indicate deleted material.
-Substantive changes from the February 14, 2024, proposed rulemaking are highlighted in yellow.
+- Part 375 Red-line, Strike-out (PDF) - Underlines indicate new material; brackets [] indicate deleted material.
+(Existing Regulation vs. July 2025 proposed revisions)

 - Technical Support Document (PDF)